mbochenko/CopilotWorkshop/docs/02-custom-chat-modes.md

 **Solution:**

-1. Verify mode is defined in `.github/copilot-instructions.md`
+1. Verify mode is defined in `.github/chatmodes/`
-2. Use exact activation phrase
-3. Reload VS Code window
-4. Try: "Activate [Mode Name] as defined in copilot-instructions.md"
+2. Choose the right mode in chat window

 ### Issue: Mode Doesn't Follow Rules